English collocations

 English collocations are a natural combination of words closely affiliated with each other.
-Some examples are "wet paint", "make an effort", and "powerful engine".
+Some examples are "all alone", "wet paint", "make an effort", and "powerful engine".
 Collocations make it easier to avoid overused or ambiguous words such as "very", "nice", or "beautiful", by using a pair of words that fit the context better and that feature a more precise meaning.
 Skilled users of the language can produce effects such as humor by varying the normal patterns of collocation.
 This approach is popular with poets, journalists and advertisers.

 Collocations may seem natural to native writers and speakers, but are not obvious to non-native speakers.
-For instance, the adjective "dark" collocates with "chocolate", but not with tea.